-The "informed citizen": The Lippmann-Dewey Debate Lippmann on the role of symbols: The making of one general will out of a multitude of general wishes is an art [that] consists essentially in the use of symbols which detach emotions after they have been detached from their ideas.
+The "informed citizen": The Lippmann-Dewey Debate Lippmann on democracy:

 Democracy is essentially plebicitory: the public can only say "yes" or "no." Dewey: Democracy is both a means and an end: Democracy is not an alternative to the other principles of associative life.
 It is the idea of community life itself.
 (The Public and its Problems, 1927)